uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 = V3.65 - 22.11.2013 =
 * Bugfix : We fixed the bug related to use html-special chars.
-* Update : BWS plugins section is updated.
+* Update : BWS Panel section is updated.

 = V3.64 - 15.11.2013 =
 * NEW : Ability to change tips below the Attachment block.